yWorks/generator-yfiles-app/README.md

 You can choose between those build tools:
  * **none**: No build file is provided and you can run your app directly without the need of a compile step.
  * **[Grunt](http://gruntjs.com/)**: Adds a production build step (`npm run production`) that obfuscates and minifies the application and library sources.
-For development, the application can be started without a build step.
+For development, the application can be started directly without a build step.
  * **[Browserify](http://browserify.org/)** Adds a production build step that obfuscates and minifies all JavaScript sources, and bundles them to a single file using Browserify (`npm run production`).
 For development, a [Watchify](https://github.com/substack/watchify) build script is provided that enables fast turnaround times during development (`npm run watch`).